WCheyenneLu/WCheyenneLu/README.md

 - 👋 Hi, I’m @WCheyenneLu
-- 👀 I’m interested in Web Development and music
+- 👀 I’m interested in Software Design and Development and UI/UX.
-- 🌱 I’m currently learning front-end and back-end web developement.
+- 🌱 I’m currently an undergraduate student at UCLA studying Statistics & Data Science and Cognitive Science.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Professional Email: cheyennelu17@g.ucla.edu

 <!---
 WCheyenneLu/WCheyenneLu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.